-Advanced practice registered nurses who have completed a graduate degree in nursing, in addition to the training and certification required for an NP license, hold significantly more responsibility in the healthcare field than RNs.
-In fact, their responsibilities are comparable to those of medical doctors.
+Advanced practice registered nurses who have completed a graduate degree in nursing, in addition to the training and certification required for an NP license, hold significantly more responsibility in the health care field than RNs.
+In fact, their responsibilities are comparable to those of medical doctors and physician assistants.

 How to Become a Nurse Practitioner

-Becoming a nurse practitioner does require a commitment to the field of nursing and health care, and although the road may not always be easy, it is relatively straight-forward.
+Becoming a nurse practitioner requires a commitment to the field of nursing and health care, and although the road may not always be easy, it is relatively straightforward.
 Before becoming an NP, you need to:

 Who are you called to be?

 Because of the commitment, most people earn their associate degree in nursing or bachelor’s degree in nursing and work as an RN for a few years before pursuing the education necessary to become an NP.
 It’s not unheard of, however, for a nursing student to advance his or her education further by pursuing a master’s or doctorate degree.

 Fortunately, whether you are interested in earning a Master of Science in Nursing (MSN) or a Doctorate of Nursing Practice (DNP) degree, nursing schools are fully equipped with faculty, staff, and mentors who are well-versed in the nursing practice world and will be able to guide you toward completing your education and obtaining an NP license, making the journey into your new career attainable.